Trade and Globalization

 Evidence from Chinese imports and their impact on factory workers in the US

-The most famous study looking at this question is Autor, Dorn and Hanson (2013): "The China syndrome: Local labor market effects of import competition in the United States".8
+The most famous study looking at this question is Autor, Dorn and Hanson (2013): "The China syndrome: Local labor market effects of import competition in the United States".19

-In this paper, Autor and coauthors looked at how local labor markets changed in the parts of the country most exposed to Chinese competition, and they found that rising exposure increased unemployment, lowered labor force participation, and reduced wages.
+In this paper, Autor and coauthors examined how local labor markets changed in the parts of the country most exposed to Chinese competition.
+They found that rising exposure increased unemployment, lowered labor force participation, and reduced wages.
 Additionally, they found that claims for unemployment and healthcare benefits also increased in more trade-exposed labor markets.

 The visualization here is one of the key charts from their paper.
 It's a scatter plot of cross-regional exposure to rising imports, against changes in employment.
 Each dot is a small region (a 'commuting zone' to be precise).
-The vertical position of the dots represents the percent change in manufacturing employment for working age population; and the horizontal position represents the predicted exposure to rising imports (exposure varies across regions depending on the local weight of different industries).
+The vertical position of the dots represents the percent change in manufacturing employment for the working-age population, and the horizontal position represents the predicted exposure to rising imports (exposure varies across regions depending on the local weight of different industries).

 This result is important because it shows that the labor market adjustments were large.
-Many workers and communities were affected over a long period of time.9
+Many workers and communities were affected over a long period of time.20

 So companies that outsourced jobs to China often ended up closing some lines of business, but at the same time expanded other lines elsewhere in the US.
 This means that job losses in some regions subsidized new jobs in other parts of the country.